JiaweiZhang-THU/academic-website/content/publication/Coordinating CAV Swarms at Intersections With a Deep Learning Model/index.md

 ---
-title: "Coordinating CAV Swarms at Intersections with A Deep Learning Model"
+title: "Coordinating CAV swarms at intersections with a deep learning model"
 authors:
 - admin
 - Shen Li